temrage/uninstall_school_spyware/README.md

 - The scripts in this guide are open-source.
 - **You should always review the source code before executing any script.**
+- Please check the hashes of the script files before running it to make sure it was not modified.
 </aside>

 ### Securly